 If you have a group of employees or users who can beta test the deployment, consider trying the first few ramp-up stages on those users.
 Then make sure to go through all stages for all users, starting over from the beginning.

-Chrome has not yet removed any domains from the preload list for failing to keep up the requirements after submission, but there are plans to do so in the future.
-In particular, note that the requirements above apply to all domains submitted through hstspreload.org (or hstspreload.appspot.com) on or after February 29, 2016 (i.e. preloaded after Chrome 50).
+In particular, the requirements above apply to all domains submitted through hstspreload.org (or hstspreload.appspot.com) on or after February 29, 2016 (i.e. preloaded after Chrome 50).

 If you maintain a project that provides HTTPS configuration advice or provides an option to enable HSTS, do not include the preload directive by default.
 We get regular emails from site operators who tried out HSTS this way, only to find themselves on the preload list by the time they find they need to remove HSTS to access certain subdomains.
 Removal tends to be slow and painful for those sites.